LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 Stop the Madness!

-But no way are we going to sacrifice the basil, it takes too long to mature, we like it too much, and weren't not going to waste even a tray of it for poor results.
+But no way are we going to sacrifice the basil; it takes too long to mature, we like it too much, and weren’t waste even a tray of it for poor results.

 We stopped the basil test after four days.
-We not going to waste 15 to 20 more days to mature the basil.
-It's obvious, even after only four days, that the LED shop lights would produce better looking basil.
+We will not waste 15 to 20 more days to mature the basil.
+Even after only four days, it’s evident that the LED shop lights would produce better-looking basil.

 LED Grow Lights verse LED Shop Lights for Microgreens

-Admittedly, we thought green leaf microgreens would grow well under LED grow lights; better than red leafed varieties.
-Instead, the red-leafed microgreens did a lot better under the LED grow lights compared to the green micros.
+We thought green-leaf microgreens would grow well under LED grow lights, better than red-leafed varieties.
+Instead, the red-leafed microgreens did much better under the LED grow lights than the green micros.

 Though, in both tests, the LED shop lights grew better microgreens.

-Right now, we have a hard time recommending the Amconsure LED Grow Lights to those that do have a place to install LED shop lights.
+Right now, we have a hard time recommending the Amconsure LED Grow Lights to those with a place to install LED shop lights.

 At Least One More Test with LED Grow Lights